-A typical swarm of about 10,000 honey bees will usually contain 400-500 scout bees.
-The swarm leaves the parent hive and hangs in a cluster nearby.
+When the swarm leaves the hive, they often hang in a clump in a nearby tree or bush.
 During this transition time, scout bees work to finalize a home choice.

 This scouting behavior of the honey bee swarm can continue for hours.
 Bees fly back and forth between the hanging cluster and the top site choices.